ChimoryX/ChimoryX/README.md

 - "やれやれだぜ" - Jotaro
 - "Today, I killed mother.
 Or maybe it was yesterday." - Meursault
 - "As I awoke from unsettling dreams, I had transformed into some hideous pest." - Gregor
 - "Sheesh not cool dude, Personal space." - Rhett
+- "Your secret is safe with me." - Ribbit
 ━━━━━━━━━━━━━━━━━━━━━━━━━━
 > `my interest:`
 - Deltarune